ztzhang/SoundSynth/README.md

 # Data

-[Object data after precomputation (6.3G)](http://sound.csail.mit.edu/data/pre_compute_data.zip): all possible object and material combinations are in `data/obj_mat_list.txt`

-Please place the unzipped folder in `data` for the code to work properly. `get_precompute_data.sh` will download the pre-compute data and place it in the right place for you.
+[Object data after precomputation (6.3G)](http://sound.csail.mit.edu/data/pre_compute_data.zip): all possible object and material combinations are in `data/obj_mat_list.txt`.
+Please place the unzipped folder in `data`.
+Or, `get_precompute_data.sh` will download the pre-compute data and place it in the right place for you.

-[Sound-20k (Soundtrack only, 25G)](http://sound.csail.mit.edu/data/sound-20k.tar.gz): Entries used to genreate this data are in `data/data_entry.txt`
+[Sound-20k (Soundtrack only, 25G)](http://sound.csail.mit.edu/data/sound-20k.tar.gz): the dataset we used in the ICCV 2017 paper.
+Metadata can be found in `data/data_entry.txt`.

 # Usage

-The code is structured as two seperate parts: **offline pre-compuation** and **online synthesis**.
+The code is structured as two seperate parts: **offline pre-computation** and **online synthesis**.

 The definitions of scenes and materials are located in the `config` folder.